 - SA Minimum Depth, this sets a minimum depth below which flow will not be distributed to the cell (apart from the lowest cell).
-The default minimum depth is 0.1m - SA Proportion to Depth, this command proportions the SA inflows according to the depth of water.
+The default minimum depth is -999999 (i.e. 0 depth, representating a dry cell). - SA Proportion to Depth, this command proportions the SA inflows according to the depth of water.
 The default is ON, which proportions the flow according to the depth of water in the cells with deeper cells getting more flow.

-The PITS option directs the inflow to 2D cells that are connected to a 1D pit or node connected to the 2D domain using "SX" for the Conn\1D\2D (previously Topo\ID) 1d\nwk attribute.
+The PITS option directs the inflow to 2D cells that are connected to a 1D pit or node connected to the 2D domain using "SX" for the Conn_1D_2D (previously Topo_ID) 1d_nwk attribute.
 The inflow is spread equally over the applicable 2D cells.
 An ERROR occurs if no 2D cells are found within the region.